maxim-zhao/psrp/README.md

 - For the credits, we inject new credits at the original data location.
 Note: please do not erase any credits on derived versions.
 - Finally, there are a few original things added to the code...
   1. We fix a bug in the original game where the same text is used in both of the "liar" villages
-  2. We add a feature to the title screen to change between FM and PSG music when you press Pause
+  2. We add menus to the title screen for our sound and options menus, and the game save management
   3. We remove some of the waits for button presses
   4. We change the main "Idle loop" to use the halt instruction, which allows much more efficient emulation

 ### Thoughts on further translation

 - There is no space in the font for more characters, e.g. for accents.
 You may consider these options: